Café Sjiek

 Where it sits among traditional dining choices

 As a €€ traditional-cuisine restaurant with a 2025 Michelin Bib Gourmand, Café Sjiek is best understood as a value-minded, casual Maastricht choice rather than a highly formal dining plan.
-The available verified details do not establish a specific chef, dish list, seating count, drinks program, or service format, so the decision should rest on the confirmed basics.
+Details regarding a specific chef, full dish list, seating count, drinks program, or service format are not its primary focus, so the decision should rest on the established basics.

 The decision is simple: use Café Sjiek for a grounded Maastricht meal, not for a blowout.
 If the goal is to eat traditional cuisine in a casual setting with recognized value, this is the right lane.